Thor Christiansen: Murders

-Jacqueline Ann Rook

-On January 20, 1979, the body of Jacqueline Rook, 21, was found, shot in the head, in Refugio Canyon near Santa Barbara.
+On January 20, 1977, the body of Jacqueline Rook, 21, was found, shot in the head, in Refugio Canyon near Santa Barbara.
 She was last seen on November 20, 1976.

-Mary Ann Sarris

 On May 22, 1977, the remains of Mary Sarris, 19, were discovered in a remote area near Los Alamos Canyon.
 She had been missing since December 6, 1976.

-Patricia Marie Laney

-On January 19, 1979, Patricia Laney, 21, was found shot to death, the day after she was reported missing, in Refugio Canyon near Santa Barbara.
+On January 19, 1977, Patricia Laney, 21, was found shot to death, the day after she was reported missing, in Refugio Canyon near Santa Barbara.

-Laura Sue Benjamin

 On May 26, 1979, the decomposed body of Laura Benjamin, 22, was found in a drainage culvert near Big Tujunga Dam.
 She was shot twice in the head, sometime in April.

-Lydia Preston

 On April 18, 1979, Christiansen offered Lydia Preston, 24, a ride.
 Minutes later, he shot her in the ear.
 Preston jumped out of the car and made it to the hospital; the bullet was removed and she recovered.
 On July 11, 1979, Preston spotted Christiansen at a bar in Hollywood.
 She reported the sighting to police and he was later arrested.

 Arrest

-On July 27, 1979, after interviewing over 115 persons over the previous two years, Christiansen was arrested for the murders of Patricia Laney, Jacqueline Rook, and Mary Sarris.
+On July 27, 1979, after interviewing more than 115 people over the previous two years, police arrested Christiansen for the murders of Patricia Laney, Jacqueline Rook, and Mary Sarris.
 He was held in a Santa Barbara County jail on $500,000 bond.
 He caught the attention of investigators in February 1977, when he was cited for being a minor in possession of liquor.
 The citation noted that Christiansen had a .22 caliber pistol in his car, which was confiscated by the police.
 However, his arrest came about when Lydia Preston called investigators on July 11, 1979, stating she saw her attacker at a bar in Hollywood.

 On August 20, 1979, Christiansen was charged with the murder of Laura Benjamin.
 The following day, he was charged with the attempted murder of Lydia Preston.